 Unrealised gain/loss from intra-group transaction incurred as a result of the disposal of assets by the Company to its subsidiaries is offset in full against "Net profit attributable to equity holders of the Company".
 Unrealised gain/loss from intra-group transaction incurred as a result of the disposal of assets by a subsidiary to the Company is offset against "Net profit attributable to owners of parent company" and "Gain/loss attributable to minority interests", allocated according to the percentage of the Company's interest in such subsidiary.
-Unrealised gain/loss from intra-group transaction as a result of the disposal of assets between subsidiaries is offset against "Net profit attributable to owners of parent company" and "Minority interests", allocated according to the percentage of the Company's interest in the subsidiary which is the selling party.
+Unrealised gain/loss from intra-group transaction as a result of the disposal of assets between subsidiaries is offset against "Net profit attributable to owners of parent company's interest in such subsidiaries is offset against "Net profit attributable to owners of parent company" and "Minority interests", allocated according to the percentage of the Company's interest in the subsidiary which is the selling party.